ReedOlm/GoRestAPI/README.md

 # GoRestAPI
-A simple REST API in Go to manage Users
+A simple REST API in Go using the Gin framework to manage Users with an in-memory database

 ## Instructions for Running:
   - Do this